 Deductibles and tax credits

 Japan offers plenty of ways to save on your income tax bill.
-For example, the employment deduction (所得控除) is a standard ‘earned income’ deduction that all workers may apply.
-This ranges from ¥500,000 to ¥1.95 million, depending on your earnings.
+For example, the salary income deduction is a standard ‘earned income’ deduction that all workers may apply.
+This ranges from ¥550,000 to ¥1.95 million, depending on your earnings.

 Other allowances and deductibles in Japan include:

-• Social security and insurance premiums – this includes premiums for national health insurance, private health insurance, social medical insurance for the old-aged, national and employee pension insurance, and long-term care insurance
+- Social security and insurance premiums – this includes premiums for national health insurance, social medical insurance for the old-aged, national and employee pension insurance, and long-term care insurance

-• Widows and single parents exemptions – widows and single parents can claim a fixed allowance against their tax return.
-In 2023, the widow allowance was ¥270,000, and the single-parent allowance was ¥350,000.
+- Single parents exemptions – single parents can claim a fixed allowance against their tax return.
+This currently amounts to ¥350,000.

-• Disability allowances – this allowance is available for people living with disabilities or their caretakers, ranging from ¥270,000 to ¥400,000
+- Disability allowances – deductions are available for individuals with disabilities or those supporting them, ranging from ¥270,000 to ¥750,000, depending on the severity and circumstances.

 Allowances for self-employed income in Japan